 The selective withdrawal algorithm calculates vertical withdrawal zone limits based on outlet geometry, outflows, and in-pool densities.
 The algorithm then assigns flows for each layer within the withdrawal zone.
 This card specifies the top elevation for which outflows are calculated in the selective withdrawal algorithm.
 This option can be used to mimic the effects of a curtain weir that limits the upper extent of the withdrawal zone.
 In the absence of any structure or topographic feature that limits the top of the selective withdrawal zone, the elevation should be set to the top elevation of the computational grid.
 If the structure centerline elevation is above KTSTR, then the value of KTSTR is raised to the centerline elevation.

-As a default, the user should set this to layer 2 unless there is some reason to suspect that there is a restriction of the structure limiting its withdrawal above the centerline of the outlet.
+As a default, the user should set this to layer 2, unless the user suspects that there is a restriction of the structure limiting its withdrawal above the centerline of the outlet.